 The goal of the project is to conduct a significant exploration of

-a single topic in the field of nonphotorealistic computer graphics.
+a single topic in the field of computer graphics, geometry, and

 Most likely, this exploration will take the form of an implementation

 of an algorithm or technique.
 It may be possible to produce a